-(5) When calculating the overall grade for the Master's degree programme, grades for individual examination components completed during the course of study (written and oral), the Master's thesis, and the presentation and defence are multiplied by the assigned credits.
+(5) When calculating the overall grade for the master's degree programme, grades for individual examination components completed during the course of study (written and oral), the master thesis, and the presentation and defence are multiplied by the assigned credits.
 The sum of the weighted grades is then divided by the total number of credits.